opencontainers/runc.io/content/extra.md

 include = "extra"
 +++

-## Systemd integration
+## Systemd Integration

-runc does not create a dameon, so it integrates well with systemd.
+runC does not create a dameon, so it integrates well with systemd.

 ```
 [Unit]